googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 <img width="100%" height="100%" src="Images/WeightBlurSharp.png">

-**Improvements across Variation space** One set of of hinting code is applied to all weight and width variations in the Variable font, resulting in consistent sharpening of main Horizontal stokes for all weights.
+**Improvements across Variation space** One set of hinting code is applied to all weight and width variations in the Variable font, resulting in consistent sharpening of main Horizontal stokes for all weights.

 <img width="100%" height="100%" src="Images/Nohinthintcomparison.png">

 **Devanagari text sample**

-Text Sample comparing hinted to unhinted / typeset at Axis-praxis.org / Universal Declaration of Human Rights / NotoSerifDevanagariVF_Demo.ttf, 15px, 11point@96dpi, Google Chrome (Version 99.0.4844.51) / Windows 11 / DirectWrite Rendering / Consistent sharpening and alignment along Headline of all Devanagari glyphs.
+Text Sample comparing hinted to un-hinted / Typeset at Axis-praxis.org / Universal Declaration of Human Rights / NotoSerifDevanagariVF_Demo.ttf, 15px, 11point@96dpi, Google Chrome (Version 99.0.4844.51) / Windows 11 / DirectWrite Rendering / Consistent sharpening and alignment along Headline of all Devanagari glyphs.
 Key details are kept clear on-screen at smaller text sizes

 ## Alignments and measurements